Many people have unusual sensations just before a seizure starts.

 EEG combined with magnets used for imaging (magnetic source imaging): Also to help determine which areas in the brain are causing seizures

-Before and after surgery, a psychologic and neurologic evaluation (see Neurologic Examination) may be done to determine how well the brain is functioning.
+Before and after surgery, a psychologic and neurologic evaluation Neurologic Examination When a neurologic disorder is suspected, doctors usually evaluate all of the body systems during the physical examination, but they focus on the nervous system.
+Examination of the nervous system—the... read more may be done to determine how well the brain is functioning.

-Electrical stimulation of the 10th cranial nerve (vagus nerve) can reduce the number of partial seizures by more than one half in some people.
-This treatment is used when seizures continue despite use of anticonvulsants and when surgery is not a possibility.
-It reduces the number of seizures in about 40% of people.
+Electrical stimulation of the 10th cranial nerve (vagus nerve) can reduce the number of focal-onset seizures by more than one half in about 40% of people who have focal-onset seizures.
+This treatment is used when seizures continue despite use of antiseizure drugs and when surgery is not a possibility.